 The second section of the Digital Logic Handbook is concerned with Analog-Digital Conversion.
-A primer on conversion techniques prefaces this section and the complete line of A to D converters follow.
+A primer on conversion techniques prefaces this section and the complete line of A series modules and A to D converters follow.
 The system designer is provided with the necessary information to select either a complete A to D converter or the various analog modules.
 Application notes are included to further aid in the design of special systems.